mcellteam/mcell/libmcell/documentation/generated/subsystem.rst

   | changing the 'fwd_rate'.

 * | **variable_rate**: List[List[float]] = None
-  | The array passed as this argument must have as its items a pair of floats (time, rate).
+  | The array passed as this argument must have as its items a pair of floats (time in s, rate).
+  | Must be sorted by time (this is not checked).
   | Variable rate is applicable only for irreversible reactions.
+  | When simulation starts and the table does not contain value for time 0, the initial fwd_rate is set to 0.
+  | When time advances after the last time in this table, the last rate is used for all subsequent iterations.
   | Members fwd_rate and rev_rate must not be set when setting this attribute through a constructor.
   | When this attribute is set outside of the class constructor, fwd_rate is automatically reset to an 'unset' value.
   | Cannot be set after model initialization.